Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

 Middle layers ($L_5:L_{21}$, cluster D) exhibit comprehensive factual knowledge concerning the subject entity, with an evolution towards the requested factual information, for example regarding whether Empress Matilda moved to Germany (claim 1 in \Cref{apx:semanticEvolution}): $L_7$ = \{\texttt{$\ldots$, BornIn(Empress Matilda, England)}\}, $L_{15}$ = \{\texttt{$\ldots$, DiedIn(Empress Matilda, England)}\}, and $L_{18}$ = \{\texttt{$\ldots$, MovedTo(Empress Matilda, Germany)}\}.
 These middle layers also exhibit an interesting pattern: whenever the model achieves comprehensive factual knowledge for a given entity, it moves its attention towards another entity in the sentence (or a semantic entity neighbour), and represents other contextualised factual information.
 For claim 2 in \Cref{apx:semanticEvolution}, for example, the model represents the factual information concerning "Robin" in layer 4, then concerning "The Joker" between layers 6 and 17, and eventually further factual information concerning "Robin" between layers 18 and 19.

-On the other hand, we noticed a decline in the factual knowledge decoded from the latent representations of the final layers ($L_{27}:L_{32}$, cluster A) as well as the initial layer.
-Over 90\% of the inferences patched with these layers yield unstructured outputs, often containing nonsensical text or references to the last in-context example (The Beatles, \Cref{apx:targetPrompt}).
-This leads us to speculate that there has been a shift in attention towards the examples provided in context.
+On the other hand, we noticed a decline in the factual knowledge decoded from the latent representations of the bottom layers ($L_{27}:L_{32}$, cluster A) as well as the initial layer.
+Over 90\% of the inferences patched with these layers yield unstructured texts, often containing nonsensical text or references to the last in-context example (The Beatles, \Cref{apx:targetPrompt}).
+The latter leads us to speculate that the model's attention may have shifted towards the in-context examples in these last layers.
 Indeed, this seems supported by the analysis of the attention matrices across layers (\Cref{apx:attentions}), which shows a slight concentration of attention towards groups of tokens within the in-context example tokens in the final layers.
-As for the reason behind such an attention shift, we elaborate on two speculative hypotheses: (i) it may originate from the limited amount of factual knowledge encoded in these layers, and (ii) the previously mentioned store-and-seek pattern might influence this lack of encoded knowledge.
+As for the reason behind such an attention shift, we elaborate on two speculative hypotheses: (i) it may originate from the limited amount of factual knowledge encoded in these latent representations, and (ii) the previously mentioned store-and-seek pattern might influence this lack of encoded knowledge.
 As a result, we speculate that the beginning of this attention shift corresponds to the conclusion of the factual knowledge resolution process, which could be influenced by factors such as the number of contextually relevant entities or the extensiveness of their semantic domain.
-For instance, the degradation in output begins at the 20\textsuperscript{th}/22\textsuperscript{nd} layer for claims 2 and 3, which are associated with a relatively narrow semantic domain (i.e., an event in a comic book and a TV show's creator).
-In contrast, it initiates at the 24\textsuperscript{th} layer for claim 1, which pertains to a broader semantic domain: an empress's life.
-Interestingly, the model retains factual information about another empress, Theodora, within the latent representations between the 20\textsuperscript{th} and 23\textsuperscript{rd} layers, validating the hypothesis.
+For example, the beginning of output degradation is differentiated for the three inputs which pertain to increasingly specific domains: an empress's life (claim 1 in \Cref{apx:semanticEvolution}), a TV show's creator (claim 3), and a comic book event (claim 2).
+It respectively begins at the 24\textsuperscript{th}, 22\textsuperscript{nd} and 20\textsuperscript{th} layers.
+Interestingly, for the broader domain (claim 1), the model represents factual information about a different empress between the 20\textsuperscript{th} and 23\textsuperscript{rd} layers, validating this transition point.